Withholding Taxes: Ohio

 - Ohio employers must withhold state income tax from the pay of employees who are Ohio residents.
-For employees who are Ohio residents but who work in another state, the employer must withhold for the other state's taxes.
-If the other state does not require withholding, the employer must withhold for Ohio.
+For employees who are Ohio residents but work in another state, the employer must withhold for the other state's taxes, unless the other state does not require withholding.
 Withholding is required on work performed by a nonresident within Ohio, unless a reciprocal agreement is in effect with the nonresident's state of residence or the nonresident is considered a short-term business traveler or a disaster response employee.
 Ohio has reciprocal agreements with Indiana, Kentucky, Michigan, Pennsylvania and West Virginia.
 Expatriates are subject to withholding on foreign earned income.
 See Withholding on Residents, Nonresidents and Expatriates.

 - Form IT-4 is used by employers to determine the number of exemptions that employees are entitled to claim and how much Ohio income tax to withhold from employees' pay.
 See Employee's Withholding Allowance Certificate.

 - Employers must withhold on supplemental wages at a flat rate of at least 3.5%.
 See Supplemental Wages.

 - Ohio employers must give all employees two copies of Form IT-2, or federal Form W-2, Wage and Tax Statement, to report the amount of wages paid and tax withheld in the previous year, by January 31 of the following calendar year.
 See Form W-2 Requirements.